Nick Makoha: Biography

 Makoha is a graduate fellow of Cave Canem, which was founded by Toi Derricotte and Cornelius Eady in 1996 "with the intuition that African American poets would benefit from having a place of their own in the literary landscape."

 Based on the model of Cave Canem, Makoha established the Obsidian Foundation, which helps black poets of African descent advance their writing practices.

 He was the winner of the 2021 Ivan Juritz Prize for A Low-Pressure System.
 The work was described on a blog hosted by King's College London as "a personal journal that resists any fixity, but instead is a series, as Ivan Juritz Prize judge, Will Eaves notes, 'perpetually in flight'.
 This retelling of the events related to the Entebbe hijacking in 1976 is paralleled against a series of flights from Nick’s own experience, and despite writing through dramatic historical events, his moving voice can be felt strongly throughout."

 Also in 2021, he won the Poetry London Prize with "Hollywood Africans".

 From November 2022 to April 2023 Makoha was poet-in-residence at the Institute of Contemporary Arts (ICA), where he conducted research into the practice of American painter Jean-Michel Basquiat, both in his own writing and in a series of workshops and events.
 He also went to the Musée des Beaux-Arts de Montréal to interview Mary-Dailey Desmarais, curator of the exhibition Seeing Loud: Basquiat and Music, organised in collaboration with the Musée de la musique – Philharmonie de Paris.

 In February 2023, Makoha delivered the Fourth Verve Poetry Performance Lecture at the Birmingham Hippodrome.

 In May 2024, it was announced that Makoha's second poetry collection, The New Carthaginians, had been acquired by Penguin Press.
 The collection, based on the 1976 Entebbe hijacking, was shortlisted for the 2025 T. S. Eliot Prize.

 Makoha was elected to the Royal Society of Literature in 2025.
 He has a doctorate in Creative Writing from King's College London, where he lectures in Creative Writing.

+In November 2025, the Library Of Africa and The African Diaspora (LOATAD) announced Makoha as one of nine recipients of the 2026 LOATAD Black Atlantic Residency in Accra, Ghana, supported by the Hawthornden Foundation, and chosen from more than 300 applicants.